 Utilize a Graywater System

 Water isn’t like a paper napkin — “used” water doesn’t become completely and utterly useless.
 In fact, much of the “used” water around your home could be used again on your property without negative consequences.
 This is the principle behind graywater systems, which take “used” water from some of your plumbing and hold onto it for later application.

-To understand graywater systems, you should first understand classifications of water around your home.
-First, you have white water, or clean water.
-This is what comes straight from your tap, hopefully free from any toxins or dangerous chemicals.
+To understand greywater systems, you should first understand the classifications of water around your home.
+First, you have white water or clean water.
+This is what comes straight from your tap, hopefully, free from any toxins or dangerous chemicals.
 White water’s direct opposite is black water, which is highly contaminated water, especially that which has come into contact with fecal matter.
-Toilet water as well as water that has touched the ground outside is considered black.
-Finally, gray water is in between white and black; it might have some impurities, like soap particles, and thus isn’t potable, but generally it is safe for reuse.
+Toilet water, as well as water that has touched the ground outside, is considered black.
+Finally, gray water is in between white and black; it might have some impurities, like soap particles, and this isn’t potable, but generally, it is safe for reuse.

 Generally, graywater systems capture water from relatively clean plumbing, like sinks, showers, dishwashers and laundry machines, and distributes it to plumbing that doesn’t need perfectly pure water, typically landscaping.
 You can set up a rudimentary graywater system by allowing your clothing washer to drain into your lawn or garden.
 If you want a more complex system — one that collects graywater from various places around your home and schedules landscaping watering — you might need professional installation.